California Environmental Legislation and Policy Clinic

 • Clinic Faculty

-Julia Stein is Supervising Attorney and Project Director for the Emmett Institute on Climate Change and the Environment at UCLA School of Law.
+Julia Stein is the Deputy Director for the Emmett Institute on Climate Change and the Environment at UCLA School of Lawand Supervising Attorney for the Frank G. Wells Environmental Law Clinic.
 Prior to coming to UCLA, she practiced at large private firms in Los Angeles, focusing on environmental litigation, regulatory compliance, and land use practice, including litigating complex environmental cases in state and federal court, advising clients on compliance with state and federal environmental regulations, and assisting clients through land use entitlement and development processes.
 She also has experience lobbying, drafting legislation, and orchestrating research and comments on significant regulations.

 Stein earned her B.A. cum laude from Georgetown University, and her J.D. from Georgetown University Law Center.
 During law school, she was a Global Law School and Teaching Fellow, and Senior Editor of the Georgetown International Environmental Law Review.
 Full bio.

-• Research support and fine-tuning of a legislative proposal to create a state-level Sea Rise Revolving Loan Fund enabling local governments to purchase and lease back property at eventual risk of sea level rise impacts.
-The legislation was introduced as SB 83 in January 2021 and passed in September 2021.
-This approach to sea-level rise will be the first state-level program of its kind in the nation.
-Read an NPR story and UPenn Wharton School Q&A with clinical attorney Julia Stein about the policy.
+Research support for a legislative proposal to create a state-level revolving loan fund enabling local governments to purchase and lease back property at eventual risk of sea-level rise impacts, which passed the Legislature twice (SB 83 (2021) and SB 1079 (2022)) but was ultimately vetoed both times.
+This novel approach to sea-level rise would have been the first state-level program of its kind in the nation.
+Read an NPR story with Deputy Director Julia Stein about the policy.

 • Student Experiences

-• "It felt extremely rewarding to work on live issues with a live client-- legislation amendments for committee consultants that may actually be implemented.
+"It felt extremely rewarding to work on live issues with a live client-- legislation amendments for committee consultants that may actually be implemented.
 This clinic helped me develop and refine a legislative skill set that's a great tool in the larger advocacy toolbox."
-Amanda Dworkin ’20

-• "The clinic was the perfect way to familiarize myself with the complexities of legislative advocacy, policy making, and bill drafting.
+"The clinic was the perfect way to familiarize myself with the complexities of legislative advocacy, policy making, and bill drafting.
 A lot of the post-graduate jobs I have been applying for are policy oriented.
 Being able to talk confidently during interviews about my work for the CA legislature has been really helpful."
-Matthew Simmons ’20

 News